atillatan/blog/_articles/IdentityServer4-Angular-6-integration.md

 ### 1. Configure IdentityServer4

-In this example we are using RESTFull API, it's name is `core.api`
+In this example we are using RESTFul API, it's name is `core.api`

 ```csharp
 // File name = Startup.cs